-Michigan Fitness Foundation SNAP-Ed funding eligibility is based on the ability to meet all requirements listed below during the October 1, 2020 through September 30, 2021 time period.
-The text below must be placed on your organization's letterhead and be signed by an authorized representative.
+SNAP-Ed funding from the Michigan Fitness Foundation requires that your organization satisfies all the eligibility criteria listed below through September 30, 2022.
+The text below must be placed on your organization's official letterhead and include an original signature (electronic signatures accepted) of an authorized representative.

-Organization Name:

-Mailing Address:

-City, State, Zip:

-Telephone: ()

-Program Lead Name:

-Telephone: ()

-Email Address:

-The Federal SNAP-Ed award requested by my organization for the October 1, 2020 to September 30, 2021 fiscal year (FY 2021) is: \$

-- 1) Organization understands that MFF SNAP-Ed funding is awarded annual and subject to Federal funding availability. - 2) Organization understands that MFF SNAP-Ed funding is managed on a cost-reimbursement basis.
+Official Organization Name: Mailing Address: City, State, Zip: Telephone: () FAX: () Program Lead Name: Telephone: () Email Address: The Federal SNAP-Ed award requested by my organization for the October 1, 2021 to September 30, 2022 fiscal year (FY 2022) is: \$ 1) Organization understands that MFF SNAP-Ed funding is awarded annually and subject to Federal funding availability.
+2) Organization understands that MFF SNAP-Ed funding is managed on a cost-reimbursement basis .
 This means that the organization incurs expenses by implementing the approved activities from its proposal, and these expenditures are reimbursed to the organization upon accurate completion of monthly invoices.
-Expense reimbursement is contingent on MFF approval and will only cover allowable expenses incurred in FY 2021.
+Expense reimbursement is contingent on MFF approval and will only cover allowable expenses incurred in FY 2022.
 Organization also recognizes the cash flow management that is required with cost-reimbursement awards.
-(Refer to the Proposal Backgrounder for more information on the reimbursement process.) - 3) Organization will complete approved activities from their approved proposal within FY 2021 and will not use third party contractors to complete SNAP-Ed work. - 4) Organization will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental change initiatives to SNAP participants and low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs.
+(Refer to the current Subrecipient Programming & Operations Manual for more information on the reimbursement process.)
+3) Organization will complete approved activities from their approved proposal within FY 2022 and will not use third party contractors to complete SNAP-Ed work.
+4) Organization will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental change initiatives to SNAP participants, low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs, and individuals residing in communities or attending schools with a significant low-income population.
 Organization will focus programming on the four categories of Target Audiences listed below.
-(Refer to the Proposal Backgrounder for details regarding each audience eligibility category.) - a.
-Category 1 Income-based - b.
-Category 2 Location-based - c.
-Category 3 Locations serving low-income populations - d.
-Category 4 Retail locations serving low-income populations
+(Refer to the current Subrecipient Programming & Operations Manual for details regarding each audience eligibility category.) a.
+Category 1 - Income-based b.
+Category 2 - Income-based b.
+Category 2 - Location-based c.
+Category 3 - Locations serving low-income populations d.
+Category 4 - Retail locations serving low-income populations a.
+Category i Interam researche serving for meeting populations I have reviewed the requirements listed above and verify that my organization meets all the qualifications.
+Signature of Authorized Organization Representative Date